goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Let's start with a simple sentence and tokenize (converting words in a document to token) it.

-[Add_IMAGE]
+**Example:** "I love machine learning"
+**Tokens:** ["I", "love", "machine", "learning"] **Token IDs:** [1, 234, 5678, 9012]

 Now imagine instead of a sentence, it was a page, or a whole book.
-It will contain thoughsands if hundred thousands of unique words.
+It will contain thousands if not hundreds of thousands of unique words.
 There are languages which have more than a [million unique words](https://en.wikipedia.org/wiki/List_of_dictionaries_by_number_of_words).
 It will be unfeasible to tokenize each word.

 Also what if we run into a word we have never seen during training.
 That will break our model, to overcome this, we can use something called Character Level Tokenization.